italktocomputers/StringQuery/README.md

     --file          <file>                      Parse code from <file>
     --code          <code>                      Parse code
     --code-format   <urlencoded|nothing>        What format is the code in    Defaults to nothing --export        <JSON|SQL>                  Export to what format         Defaults to JSON

-To do / issues: